evoheal/EPID-700/README.md

 Students unable to join this group session must record their presentations and share with the class over email.
 Recorded presentations are due at the start of the group session.<br/>

 These brief presentations are designed to introduce each research project to the class to motivate feedback which will help to shape the goals for the remainder of the semester.
+There are no formatting requirements, but the following structure is likely to be successful:

+* Title Slide
+* Project Motivation: What problem do you intend to solve?
+* Current State of the Field: What do people currently do to address these challenges?
+Why are these approaches insufficient?
+* Long Term Vision: What is your

 ## Next Objective